mathewsa12/MinimumViableDataspace/README.md

 The following steps initiate and complete a file transfer with the provided test document.

-- Open the website of controltower (e.g. <http://localhost:7080>) and verify the existence of two assets in the section `Assets`.
+- Open the website of service (e.g. <http://localhost:7080>) and verify the existence of two assets in the section `Assets`.
-- Open the website of the bridge (e.g. <http://localhost:7081>) and verify six existing assets from all participants in the `Catalog Browser`.
+- Open the website of the versicherung (e.g. <http://localhost:7081>) and verify six existing assets from all participants in the `Catalog Browser`.
-    - In the `Catalog Browser` click `Negotiate` for the asset `test-document_controltower`.
+    - In the `Catalog Browser` click `Negotiate` for the asset `test-document_service`.
         - There should be a message `Contract Negotiation complete!
 Show me!` in less than a minute.
 - From the previous message click `Show me!`.
 If you missed it, switch manually to the section `Contracts`.
     - There should be a new contract.
 Click `Transfer` to initiate the transfer process.
     - A dialog should open.
 Here, select as destination `AzureStorage` and click `Start transfer`.
     - There should be a message `Transfer [id] complete!
 Show me!` in less than a minute.
 (Where `id` is a UUID.)
-- To verify the successful transfer the Storage Explorer can be used to look into the storage account of `bridge`.
+- To verify the successful transfer the Storage Explorer can be used to look into the storage account of `versicherung`.
     - Storage account name and key is set in `system-tests/docker-compose.yml` for the service `azurite`.
-Default name is `bridgeassets`, key is `key2`.
+Default name is `versicherungassets`, key is `key2`.
     - There should be new container in the storage account containing two files `.complete` and `text-document.txt`.

 ## Contributing